verrazzano/examples/todo-list/README.md

 ## Setup Steps
 ### Create a database using MySQL called `tododb`
-- Download the MySQL image from Dockerhub.
+- Download the MySQL image from Docker Hub.
     ```
     docker pull mysql:latest
     ```